 What skin conditions can microneedling treat?

 Micro needling is mostly recommended for acne scars, particularly ice pick scars and boxcar scars.
 However, it is also effective for treating fine lines and wrinkles, hyperpigmentation and stretch marks.
-Sometimes, microneedling is performed along with a PRP (platelet rich plasma) facial.
-PRP is a rich concentrate of growth factors harvested from your own blood, and it can boost the healing processes and promote overall skin rejuvenation.

 What age do I need to be to undergo microneedling?